AarohiChopra/BPA-and-BPs-Catfishing-the-ERs/BPAF/0.01 μm/README.md

-Analyzing samples for samples exposed to 0.01 μm of BPA.
+Analyzing samples for samples exposed to 0.01 μm of BPAF.